rroethof/roethof.net/content/posts/2025/04/rant-update-obsession/index.md

 **The Human Factor**

 The "update immediately or face doom" narrative also ignores the human factor.
 We're not robots.
-We have lives, deadlines and limited time.
-Demanding that everyone drop everything to install every update the moment it's released is unrealistic and frankly, a recipe for burnout.
+We have lives, deadlines, and limited time.
+Demanding that everyone drop everything to install every update the moment it's released is unrealistic and, frankly, a recipe for burnout.

 Furthermore, this kind of messaging can lead to: